grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can *Curseborne* be stylish and desirable and *new*?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can *anyone* my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's an examination of my youthful relationship with the original *World of Darkness*.
-The comparison to the OWoD might seem unfair to Onyx but I still believe better things are possible.
-I believe that if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

-The question is, did Onyx learn the right lessons?
+But did *Onyx Path Publishing* ask themselves the right questions?

 ## The Five Pillars of Urban Fantasy RPGs

 Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 That's a lot, but I'm not particularly interested in covering the mechanics and sub-systems.
 What I do want to focus is the setting itself.

-So what makes an urban fantasy setting great?
-In my opinion, there are five pillars of urban fantasy roleplaying games that make a setting sublime.
-The elements that I feel made games like VtM great.
-They are as follows:
+So, how am I judging this?
+What makes an urban fantasy setting great?

+In my opinion, there are five pillars of urban fantasy roleplaying games that make a setting sublime, elements that I feel made games like VtM great.
+They are:

 1. Monsters
 2. Dark World